Skip to content

 This celebration is of great significance in Islamic culture, marked by tremendous enthusiasm and fervor.

-The term "Eid" means "festivity" or "celebration" in Arabic, while "Fitr" denotes the breaking of the fast.
-Hence, Eid ul-Fitr symbolizes the conclusion of the month-long fasting period and the start of a new Islamic month.
+"Eid" means "festivity" in Arabic, while "Fitr" denotes the breaking of the fast, marking the end of Ramadan and the start of a new Islamic month.
+Initiated by Prophet Muhammad SAW, Eid ul-Fitr celebrates the end of a month-long spiritual journey and highlights gratitude, charity, and compassion.

 Preparations for Eid ul-Fitr